VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: Introduction

-To overcome this challenge, we introduce a novel representation of symbolic expressions using \emph{soft symbolic trees}, in which each operator and feature assignment is replaced by a soft combination over all allowable operators and features.
-This relaxation transforms the discrete structural search into a continuous optimization problem, enabling efficient gradient-based exploration of the symbolic model space through \emph{black-box} variational inference~\citep{ranganath2014bbvi,advi,dadvi}.
-Structural interpretability is preserved by mapping the learned soft representations to \emph{hard} symbolic trees through a \emph{randomized} post-optimization procedure.
-This continuous relaxation trick is similar in spirit to soft relaxations used for variational inference in decision tree-based regression~\citep{VART}.
-However, in context of SR the soft representations naturally induce probability distributions over hard symbolic tree structures, thereby providing a principled mechanism for quantifying uncertainty in the recovered symbolic expressions.
-We refer to this framework as, \vasst: \emph{\underline{Va}riational Inference for Symbolic Regression using \underline{S}oft \underline{S}ymbolic \underline{T}rees}.
+To overcome this challenge, \vasstmain\ uses a novel latent representation of symbolic expressions using \emph{soft symbolic trees}, in which discrete operator and feature assignments are replaced by probability distributions over all allowable operators and features.
+This relaxation transforms the discrete structural search into a continuous optimization problem, enabling efficient gradient-based exploration of the symbolic expression space through black-box variational inference~\citep{ranganath2014bbvi,advi,dadvi}.
+Although this relaxation is similar in spirit to the soft tree formulation used in \emph{Variational Regression Trees} (\vart)~\citep{VART}, the relaxed objects and inferential goals here are fundamentally different.
+While \vart\ performs soft routing over data-partitioning trees, thus relaxing discrete decision splits, \vasstmain\ relaxes discrete assignments of operators and features defining a tree-structured scientific expression.
+Thus, its soft tree representation serves as a differentiable surrogate for symbolic expression evaluation, rather than as a probabilistic partitioning rule.
+For a detailed comparison of \vart\ and \vasstmain, refer to~\hyperref[app:vart-vs-vasst]{Appendix~\ref{app:vart-vs-vasst}}.

-A primary goal in scientific equation discovery is to favor structural parsimony in accordance to the \emph{Occam's razor} principle~\citep{Occams-Razor-1}. \vasst\ achieves this by controlling structural complexity via a \emph{depth-dependent regularizing prior} that penalizes overly complex symbolic expressions.
-Through extensive experiments, we demonstrate that \vasst\ effectively balances structural discovery and predictive accuracy while maintaining computational stability, outperforming a range of state-of-the-art symbolic regression methods.
-A \texttt{Python} implementation of \vasst\ is available at \href{https://anonymous.4open.science/r/VaSST-62C7}{anonymous.4open.science/r/VaSST-62C7}.
+The learned soft symbolic trees naturally define probability distributions over symbolic expressions.
+Thus, post-optimization, structurally interpretable expressions are sampled from these learned representations and ranked using a posterior-aware evidence score.
+The top candidates are then retained yielding an Occam's window-based~\citep{madigan1994model} posterior summary of high-support symbolic explanations.
+Finally, a primary goal in scientific equation discovery is to favor structural parsimony in accordance to the {Occam's razor} principle~\citep{Occams-Razor-1}. \vasstmain\ achieves this by employing a {depth-dependent regularizing tree prior} that penalizes overly complex sampled symbolic expressions.